Primoris Services Corporation research snapshot

 PRIM AI Trading Strategy Framework

 The PRIM AI trading strategy below is a rules-based research framework, not personal advice.
-PRIM is in a post-crash recovery phase where the primary challenge is distinguishing a genuine turnaround from a dead-cat bounce.
-The framework focuses on trend confirmation, margin stabilization evidence, and risk management rather than catching the exact bottom.
+PRIM is in a high-risk recovery phase after two guidance shocks, where the main challenge is distinguishing genuine containment from a dead-cat bounce.
+The framework focuses on confirmation of cost containment, defined-risk entries, and strict invalidation management rather than catching the exact bottom.

 Trend-following (for existing holders)